-A few centuries ago, where the municipality of San Carlos is located today around the year 1500, it is presumed that the indigenous communities of the Tahamies and Nutabes inhabited, descendants of the Chibcha populations that populated these areas, as it is an obligatory passage to the Magdalena River, from our ancestors San Carlos has had innumerable indications of riches.
+A few centuries ago, where today is the municipality of San Carlos around the year 1500 is presumed to inhabited the indigenous communities of the Tahamies and Nutabes descendants of the Chibchas populations that populated these areas, being a forced passage to the Magdalena River, since our ancestors San Carlos has had countless signs of wealth.

-The Tahamies ethnic group shared language and culture with the neighboring Nutabe, although they were clearly independent and autonomous from one another.
-This culture was expressed, economically, by their status as outstanding farmers, albeit with rudimentary technology, owners of huge fields of corn, cotton, various fruit trees and beans.
-They also intensively exploited fishing in our abundant and rich tributaries.
+The Tahamies shared language and culture with the neighboring Nutabe, although they were clearly independent and autonomous from each other.
+This culture was expressed, economically, by their condition of very prominent farmers, although of rudimentary technology, owners of immense fields of corn, cotton, various fruit trees and beans.
+They also exploited fishing intensively in our abundant and rich tributaries.

-Around the year 1530, the Spanish colonization was given way by Captain Francisco Núñez Pedroso, suffering great hardships due to the difficulty of the terrain, he began his expedition, seeing how difficult it was to access through the mountains of Antioquia, he entrusted Juan Carreño, who invaded, to continue with it. the lands of the cacique Punchina and Nutabe reaching the banks of the Nare River.
+Around 1530, Captain Francisco Núñez Pedroso began the Spanish colonization, suffering great hardships due to the difficult terrain.
+When he saw how difficult it was to access the mountains of Antioquia, he entrusted Juan Carreño to continue with his expedition, who invaded the lands of the Punchina and Nutabe cacique, reaching the banks of the Nare River.

 The territory of San Carlos belonged to the domain of Cacique Punchina, the Spaniards named it the Valle del Corpus Cristi since it was discovered by the dates on which this Catholic holiday was celebrated, due to this invasion the aborigines set fire to houses and then fled , since they did not like the mistreatment of the expeditionaries.